sunduchkov/aloop/README.md

 >alsamixer

-It is recommended to add user to audio group otherwise root privileges (or sudo command) will be required.

 Start program without parameters will run audio system with default parameters.
+The program capture signal from input device and play it on playback device.
 If something goes wrong please run program with -h option to see what can be changed.